afnog/afnog.github.io/sse/crypto/presentation.md

 * Tell your partner the first four letters of the hash.
 * Check the hash of your partner's message.
-* Make a small change to the file.
+* Make a small change to the message.
 How does the hash change?

 ---
 layout: true